tinchodias/youtube-marks/README.md

 #### Custom configuration

-You can create a `.env` file at the root directory with custom parameters.
+There are some customizable parameters for the HTTP server.
+To do it, you must create a `.env` file at the root of this repository.
 Example:
 ```
 DB_PATH="../myDb.json"
 SERVER_PORT=3000